zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 receive a response to a request sent to `N` along a forward chain `C`, we set `c(N)` to `C` if this does not increase the chain length.
-Moreover, we similarly update `c(N')` for each node `N'` in the chain `C`, setting it to the truncation of `C` which is the chain leading to `N` if this does not increase the chain length.
+Moreover, we similarly update `c(N')` for each node `N'` in the chain `C`, setting it to the truncation of `C` which is the chain leading to `N'` if this does not increase the chain length.

 To prevent exponential growth in traffic during the search process, we also